Aperiodic and linearly repetitive Lorentz gases of finite horizon are not exponentially mixing

-In \cite{TZ:ALG1} leafwise mixing was proved for the billiard map of repetitive, aperiodic Lorentz gases of finite local complexity with bounded horizon in two dimensions (in fact $K$-mixing was proved).
+In \cite{TZ:ALG1} leafwise mixing was proved for the billiard map of repetitive, aperiodic Lorentz gases of finite local complexity with finite horizon in two dimensions (in fact $K$-mixing was proved).
 The mixing rate was left as an open question.
-The main result in this paper shows that this cannot be exponentially fast, and in fact it is significantly restricted. \begin{theorem} The billiard map of aperiodic Lorentz gases in $\mathbb{R}^d$ with finite horizon and linearly repetitive scatterer configurations is not mixing with exponential or stretched exponential speed in any $H_\alpha$, $\alpha>0$.
+The main result in this paper shows that the rate of mixing cannot be exponential, and in fact it is significantly restricted by the geometry of the collision space $\mathcal{D}$ (assuming technical Hypothesis \ref{hyp:1}, which we will define at the end of Section \ref{sec:LRS}, after establishing more structure of our space; see also Remark (ii) below).
+In the following, $\mu$ is the ``natural'' $F$-invariant probability measure on $\mathcal{D}$ (by that we mean absolutely continuous in the sense of Definition \ref{def:abscont}), and $H_\alpha^\perp$ is the space of transversally $\alpha$-H\"older functions on the collision space $\mathcal{D}$ defined in \S \ref{sec:Far}. \begin{theorem} The billiard map of aperiodic Lorentz gases in $\mathbb{R}^d$ with finite horizon and linearly repetitive scatterer configurations satisfying Hypothesis \ref{hyp:1} is not mixing with exponential or stretched exponential speed in any $H_\alpha^\perp$, $\alpha>0$.
 Moreover, if for some $\alpha>0$ and $C>0$ we have that